nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrochemical:** Pertaining to or involving electrical and chemical processes, fundamental to the function of these sensors.

-### Expanded Definition and Usage\nElectrochemical immunosensors are pivotal in advancing rapid and reliable diagnostic techniques.
+### Expanded Definition and Usage:
+Electrochemical immunosensors are pivotal in advancing rapid and reliable diagnostic techniques.
 They offer the advantage of high specificity and sensitivity due to the intrinsic properties of immunological interactions, combined with the rapid response times of electrochemical measurements.
 These sensors are increasingly utilized in point-of-care settings to provide immediate results, which is critical in emergency diagnostics, managing infectious diseases, and ensuring food safety.
 The compact size and low power requirements of electrochemical immunosensors make them ideal for portable and remote diagnostic applications, thus broadening their utility in resource-limited settings.